 If asthma symptoms occur, do not delay:

-Download our charts First Aid for Asthma 12 + and the First Aid for Asthma Children Under 12
+First Aid for Asthma 12+ and the First Aid for Asthma Children Under 12 charts can be downloaded from our website: nationalasthma.org.au.

 For people with asthma living in high risk bushfire zones, the bushfire season is time to be on high alert for asthma symptoms.
 Smoke and increased air pollution from fires can trigger asthma symptoms, as can high emotions such as stress and anxiety.

-Bushfire smoke and debris can trigger asthma symptoms, such as wheezing, breathlessness, coughing or chest tightness.
+Bushfire smoke and debris can trigger asthma symptoms, such as:

-If you have asthma, or if you are responsible for a child or elderly person with asthma, be aware of the risk and the fact that these triggers can linger long after the actual bushfire threat has subsided.
+If you have asthma or other chronic respiratory conditions, or if you are responsible for a child or older person with asthma, be aware of the risk and the fact that these triggers can linger long after the actual bushfire threat has subsided.

 This is also critically important for the many hundreds of volunteers, emergency personnel and media representatives working within the fire zones.